Choreography by: JA Collective, EightMoves, Tsai-Hsi Hung, YYDC, and Bryan Arias

-Lani Yamanaka in performance
+Performed by: Lani Yamanaka

 Choreography and Concept: JA Collective | Music: Original score by J. Tyler Ross Johnson | Lighting Design: Jim French | Cinematography by Aaron "Leo" O'Neil